hwdsl2/setup-ghost-blog/README.md

-## Ghost Blog Auto Install Script with Nginx and Naxsi
+## Ghost Blog Auto Setup Script with Nginx and Naxsi

 Use this automated bash script to install the latest <a href="https://ghost.org" target="_blank">Ghost blog</a> on Ubuntu, with Nginx as a reverse proxy and Naxsi web application firewall.

-This script must be run on a **freshly installed** Ubuntu 14.04 (Trusty) or 12.04 (Precise) system.
-It is intended for use on a Virtual Private Server (VPS) or dedicated server.
-Do **NOT** run this script on your PC or Mac!
+This script should only be used on a **freshly installed** Ubuntu 14.04 (Trusty) or 12.04 (Precise) system.
+It is intended for use on a Virtual Private Server (VPS) or dedicated server. **DO NOT** run this script on your PC or Mac!

 #### <a href="https://blog.ls20.com/install-ghost-0-4-with-nginx-and-naxsi-on-ubuntu/" target="_blank">Link to my blog article with detailed information</a>
 <a href="https://gist.github.com/hwdsl2/1b1804cad601928472e7" target="_blank">Alternative script for Ghost blog with ModSecurity</a>